ethersphere/ethswarm-nextjs/content/jobs/senior-software-engineer-go.md

         - Flexible working hours
         - We care about our swarm: Incentives through BZZ, our token

-        Should you be interested in the position, please send your CV to [talent@ethswarm.org](talent@ethswarm.org "talent@ethswarm.org")
+        Should you be interested in the position, please send your CV to [talent@ethswarm.org](talent@ethswarm.org "talent@ethswarm.org").
+IMPORTANT: Your email’s subject must include the title of the position you're applying to and your full name.
 ---